Bernstorffsvej: Notable Buildings and Residents

 In the late 18th and 19th century, along with the road that originated in the old farms, several of the properties were converted into country houses.
 One such property, Rygaard, was acquired by a Roman Catholic school in 1930, which is now known as Rygaards International School.
 The old main wing, designed by Vilhelm Tvede, dates back to 1886.
-The north wing was replaced by St. Theresa's Church (Bo.
-56) in 1930.
+The north wing was replaced by St. Theresa's Church (No. 56) in 1930.
 The church was designed by Alf Cock-Clausen, who also replaced Rygaard's south wing with a new building, containing classrooms for the school.

 Helleruplund (No. 98) is another old country house.
 The property was called Nordre Svejgård until 1875.
 The current building, designed by H.P.
 Ditlefsen, dates back to 1891.
 Another surviving country house is Heslegård (No. 95), which was owned by the Minister of Financial Affairs Wilhelm Sponneck from 1866 to 1883.
 The current buildings date back to 1920 and were designed by the architects Therkel Hjejle and Niels Rosenkjær.

 Sankt Lukas Stiftelsen (No. 20) was constructed in 1929–31 and was designed by Valdemar Birkmand and Aage Rafn.

 Gentofte Town Hall (No. 159) was constructed in 1934–36 and was designed by Thorvald Jørgensen.
 The Gentofte Fire Station, built in 1938, is next to it.
 It was designed by Thorvald Jørgensen in collaboration with Kai Rasmussen.

 Helleruplund Church (No. 73) is a Church of Denmark parish church.
-It is from 1955–56 and was designed by Arthur Wittmaack and Vilhelm Hvalsøe.
+It is from 1955 to 1956 and was designed by Arthur Wittmaack and Vilhelm Hvalsøe.

 The house at No. 17, which was made in 1931, was built as a test house for Dansk Cement Central by the architect Frits Schlegel.
 The house at No. 27 was built for count Christian Albrecht Frederik Lerche-Lerchenborg by Tyge Hvass in 1938.
 The two Modernist houses at No. 93B-C, were built by Vilhelm Lauritzen from 1956 to 1957, for him and his family.